Indexer from scratch

 topic0: [ usdtAbi.events.Transfer.topic ]

-object definitionconst db = new TypeormDatabase()
+})TypeormDatabaseobject definitionconst db = new TypeormDatabase()- A call to

-with an inline definition of the batch handlerNote how supplying aprocessor.run(db, async ctx => {
+processor.run()with an inline definition of the batch handlerNote how supplying aprocessor.run(db, async ctx => {

 const transfers: Transfer[] = []